UKHomeOffice/callisto-timecard-restapi/docs/features/record-time.md

 There are three top level flows that make up record time -

 - Create a new TimeEntry
-- Modifiy an existing TimeEntry
+- Modify an existing TimeEntry
 - Remove an existing TimeEntry

 When an end user wants to record time worked then the starting point will be to choose a date and check whether there are any existing `TimeEntry` instances that should be updated to record the time that the user wants to enter.